DESIGNER OF THE MONTH - Carin Bryggman

 Photo: Turku Museum Center / Turku Description

 Carin Bryggman was born in Vaasa and studied at Helsinki University of Technology.
-Alvar Aalto strongly influenced Bryggman's career, and he became one of Aalto's most important students.
-Bryggman's most famous works are the Turku Sanomiet house and the main building of the University of Turku, both of which represent modern functionalism.
+Alvar Aalto strongly influenced Bryggman's career, and she became one of Aalto's most important students.
+Bryggman's most famous works are the Turun Sanomat house (Turku newspaper) and the main building of the University of Turku, both of which represent modern functionalism.

-Bryggman's architecture was clear and reduced, and he used a lot of concrete and glass as building materials.
-He also carefully designed the interiors of the buildings to best meet the needs of the users.
+Bryggman's architecture was clear and reduced, and she used a lot of concrete and glass as building materials.
+She also carefully designed the interiors of the buildings to best meet the needs of the users.
 Bryggman received several architectural awards during his career, and his work is exhibited in several notable museums around the world.

-Carin Bryggman worked almost his entire career in Turku and was the city's most sought-after interior architect in the 1950s and 1980s.
-The longest-standing and dearest design target for him was Turku Castle, whose renovation work he participated in from the 1940s until the 1990s.
-During his career, he designed several projects for Turku Castle.
+Carin Bryggman worked almost her entire career in Turku and was the city's most sought-after interior architect in the 1950s and 1980s.
+The longest-standing and dearest design target for her was Turku Castle, whose renovation work she participated in from the 1940s until the 1990s.
+During her career, she designed several projects for Turku Castle.

 Turku Castle was one of the many sites that Bryggman collaborated with his father, the architect Erik Bryggman, to decorate.
-Another important partner was Aviopuoliso Uolevi Nuotio.
+Another important partner was her spouse Uolevi Nuotio.

 Chairs and lamps designed by Bryggman in Turku Castle.